magenta-aps/os2borgerpc-kiosk-image/docs/source/install_setup.rst

 directory.

 Copy the image to a USB or DVD and boot the target computer with it.
-Two cross platform programs for this purpose are "Balena Etcher" and "Rufus".
+One cross platform program for this purpose is "Rufus".

 The image will work with UEFI boot, but legacy boot is also supported.